On the backward stochastic differential equation with generator $f(y)|z|^2$: Application of BSDE( to PDEs

-has a solution $({\tilde{Y}}_s,{\tilde{Z}}_s)=(\phi({s\wedge\tau},X_{s\wedge\tau}^{t,x}), 1_{\{s\leq\tau\}}\sigma^*\nabla_x\phi(s,X_s^{t,x})).$ By (29), we have $v(\tau,X_\tau^{t,x})\leq\phi(\tau,X_\tau^{t,x})$ and
+has a solution $({\tilde{Y}}_s,{\tilde{Z}}_s)=(\phi({s\wedge\tau},X_{s\wedge\tau}^{t,x}), 1_{\{s\leq\tau\}}\sigma^*\nabla_x\phi(s,X_s^{t,x}))\in{\mathcal{S}}^\infty \times H^2.$ By (38), we have $v(\tau,X_\tau^{t,x})\leq\phi(\tau,X_\tau^{t,x})$ and

-By Assumption (B)(i), we get that $\gamma_r:=1_{\{r\leq\tau\}}f(v(r,X_r^{t,x}))\geq0$ and is bounded in $[t,t+\beta].$ Thus (30) is indeed a BSDE with the generator $\gamma_r|z|^2,$ which is convex in $z$.
-Then by (30), (31) and the strict comparison theorem (see Theorem 5 in Briand and Hu (2008)), we have $v(t,x)=\bar{Y}_t<\tilde{Y}_t=\phi(t,x).$ This induces a contradiction.
-Thus $v(t,x)$ is a viscosity subsolution of PDE(26).
-Similarly, we can also show $v(t,x)$ is a viscosity supersolution of PDE(26).
-The proof is complete.\ \ $\Box$\\\\ \textbf{Remark 3} The viscosity solution of PDE(26) with $f(y)=\frac{1}{y}$ was considered using a approximating method in Theorem 4.5 in Bahlali and Tangpi (2018).
-The corresponding weak solution problems can be found in Dall'Aglio et al.(2016), where the initial condition corresponding to the terminal condition $g(x)$ in PDE(26), is assumed to be bounded.
-We can find that if the range of $g(x)$ is included in a closed subset of $D$, then Theorem 5.1 will hold true for any continuous nonnegative function $f\in L_{1,loc}(D).$ In Theorem 5.1, $f(x)$ is assumed to be nonnegative in order to using the convexity in the strict comparison theorem (see Theorem 5 in Briand and Hu (2008)).
-When $f(x)$ is nonpositive, the concavity will be obtained.
-Thus by the strict comparison, Theorem 5.1 will also hold true.
+By Assumption (B)(i), we get that $\gamma_r:=1_{\{r\leq\tau\}}f(v(r,X_r^{t,x}))$ is nonnegative and bounded in $[t,t+\beta].$ Thus (39) is indeed a BSDE with generator $\gamma_r|z|^2,$ which is convex in $z$.
+Then by (39), (40) and the strict comparison theorem (see Theorem 5 in \cite{BH08}), we have $v(t,x)=\bar{Y}_t<\tilde{Y}_t=\phi(t,x).$ This induces a contradiction.
+Thus $v(t,x)$ is a viscosity subsolution of PDE(35).
+Similarly, we can also show that $v(t,x)$ is a viscosity supersolution of PDE(35).
+The proof is complete.\ \ $\Box$\\\\ \textbf{Remark 5.1} \begin{itemize} \item The viscosity solution of PDE(35) with $f(y)=\frac{1}{y}$ was considered using an approximating method in Theorem 4.5 in \cite{BT}.
+The corresponding weak solution problems can be found in \cite{D}, where the initial condition corresponding to the terminal condition $g(x)$ in PDE(35), is assumed to be bounded.
+It is not hard to find that if the range of $g(x)$ is included in a closed subset of $D$, then Theorem 5.1 will hold true for any continuous nonnegative function $f\in L_{1,loc}(D).$ \item In Theorem 5.1, $f(x)$ is assumed to be nonnegative in order to use the convexity in the strict comparison theorem (see Theorem 5 in \cite{BH08}).
+Correspondingly, when $f(x)$ is nonpositive, the concavity will be obtained.
+Then by the strict comparison theorem, Theorem 5.1 will also hold true. \item In Theorem 5.1, we only obtain the existence of a viscosity solution.
+The uniqueness of viscosity solutions to PDEs is usually obtained by using a comparison theorem (see \cite{DL} and \cite{K}, etc), but we still cannot establish a comparison result in our case.
+A uniqueness result for quadratic PDEs can be found in \cite{DL} or the Remark on page 566 in \cite{BH08}.
+In some cases, the viscosity solution in Theorem 5.1 has a polynomial growth.
+We show an example.
+Let $D=[a,\infty),\ a\in R.$ Since $f\geq0$, by Lemma 2.1(vi), we have $u_f(x)\geq x-\alpha,$ which together with Lemma 2.1(ii) gives $u_f^{-1}(x)\leq x+\alpha.$ Since $u_f(v(t,x))=y_t^{t,x},$ by Theorem 3.2 in \cite{El2}, we have $|u_f(v(t,x))|\leq K(1+|x|^p),$ for some $p>1.$ Then by the fact that $u_f^{-1}$ is strictly increasing, we deduce which implies that $v(t,x)$ has a polynomial growth. \end{itemize}\ \\ \textbf{Acknowledgements}\ \ The authors would like to thank the anonymous referee for their valuable comments and suggestions.
+The first author is supported by the National Natural Science Foundation of China (No. 11571024) and the Humanities and Social Science Foundation of Ministry of Education of China (No. 20YJCZH245).